 What is GDPR?

-The General Data Protection Regulation (GDPR) is an EU regulation that is enforceable from 25th May 2018.
+The General Data Protection Regulation (GDPR) is an EU regulation that came into force from 25th May 2018.
 Its provisions apply irrespective of any Brexit negotiations.

 It lays down stringent new conditions for obtaining and protecting data about people as individuals.
 For customer/client data management, staff records and direct marketing activities, it might mean dramatic changes to processes in daily use.